CircuitSpells/PowerShellScripts/README.md

 ## Requirements

+This repo requires Windows and PowerShell 7 (to check your PowerShell version, open a PowerShell window and run `$PSVersionTable`).

-This repo requires Windows, and PowerShell 7 (ideally installed using winget, however not necessary.
+PowerShell 7 will have ideally  been installed using winget, however that is not necessary unless you'd like to use the `Update-PowerShell` cmdlet.
 If you have installed PowerShell 7 through other means, you can safely uninstall, then reinstall using the provided `Install-PowerShell` cmdlet.

-This will allow you to use the `Update-PowerShell` cmdlet whenever a PowerShell update occurs).
-To check your PowerShell version, open a PowerShell window and run `$PSVersionTable`.
-If your PowerShell version is less than 7, open a PowerShell instance *as an admin*, navigate to the [cmdlets](/cmdlets/) directory, and then run the following:
+ To install PowerShell 7, open a PowerShell instance *as an admin*, navigate to the [cmdlets](/cmdlets/) directory, and then run the following:
 ```PowerShell
 Import-Module .\Install-PowerShell
 ```